 Most of CSX's employees are represented by labor unions and are covered by collective bargaining agreements.
-Approximately 70 percent of these agreements are bargained for nationally by the National Carriers Conference Committee and negotiated over the course of several years and previously have not resulted in any extended work stoppages.
+These agreements are either bargained for nationally by the National Carriers Conference Committee or locally between CSX and the union.
+Such agreements are negotiated over the course of several years and previously have not resulted in any extended work stoppages.
 Under the Railway Labor Act's procedures (which include mediation, cooling-off periods and the possibility of an intervention by the President of the United States), during negotiations neither party may take action until the procedures are exhausted.
 If, however, CSX is unable to negotiate acceptable agreements, the employees covered by the Railway Labor Act could strike, which could result in loss of business and increased operating costs as a result of higher wages or benefits paid to union members.
-Additionally, from time to time, the Company enters into CSX-specific, or "local", bargaining agreements which could also be critical to the Company.